 KC: The V&A is right up there, but one of my favourite collections in England is Kettle’s Yard.
 It’s a small museum in Cambridge which was once the home of Jim Ede and his wife Helen.
 Jim had been a curator at the Tate Gallery in London and they moved to Kettle’s Yard in the 1950s.
 Jim and his wife are no longer with us, but the house is open to the public.
 You can go in there and sit for a while.
 All the chairs are quite old as Jim and Helen collected them from different periods of history.
 There are beautiful old books and you can read them.
 There are ceramics by Bernard Leach and Lucie Rie.
 It’s a beautiful experience going there.
 It’s one of my favourite places and I’ve been there about four times now, I love it.

 BD: Ideas about collecting and the meaning we give to treasured items contribute to the overarching themes of your practice.
 What is it about a cluster of objects that appeals to you?

 KC: I really love the incongruity of objects together because that is what happens in a home.
 It’s not necessarily a curated space, you might have something your mother gave you next to something bought in an op-shop, or something quite antique and old.
 It’s all different things together.
 I’m always fascinated by the eclectic nature of collecting and the stories attached to those objects.

-In addition to SALA and the exhibitions below, Kirsten Coelho’s work can be found online in Sullivan+Strumpf’s online viewing room, and the artist spoke about her practice in a recent AGSA Tuesday Talk podcast.
+In addition to SALA and the exhibitions below, Kirsten Coelho spoke about her practice in an AGSA Tuesday Talk podcast.